escapace/manage/README.md

 ```# @import github.com/escapace/stack-tools/hashicorp/downloadPacker```

-### Scripts and Modules

-There is a distinction between scripts and modules.

-**Scripts**:

-- are specific to the project
-- contain `@dependency` `@description` and `@import` statements
-- when importing modules, need to prefix them with an underscore _

-**Modules**:

-- are composable scripts that can be imported from elsewhere.
+### Utility Library- are reusable scripts that can be imported from elsewhere.
-- contain only `@import` statements
-- must have only 1 function
-- file name must be the same as the bash function name it exposes
-- when importing other modules, need not underscore those
-- should be placed in `path/to/modules/directory/yourModule`

-### Utility Library

 Manage contains utility modules for Bash, resembling those of lodash.
 Utility module groups include: